-Canon 1D versus Fujifilm X70
+Canon 1D vs Fujifilm X70

 The Canon EOS-1D and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in September 2001 and January 2016.
 The 1D is a DSLR, while the X70 is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an APS-C (X70) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is considerably smaller (71 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the X70 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.